Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 All generated tables will be saved to `tables/`.
 - **Table 1**: `table1_part1.csv` & `table1_part2.csv`
 - **Table 3**: `table3_part1.csv` & `table3_part2.csv`

+This will generate the tables based on intermediate results (results/outputs/outputs.csv) obtained using a V100 GPU.

 ## Citation